The Behavioral Science for Brands Podcast

 Episode 25 Thumbnail

-Ep25 - New Year's: The Power of Commitment
+Ep25 - New Year's Resolution: The power of a public commitment

 How New Year's Resolutions can be achieved with a motivation to change and compounding good habits.